Kitware/trame/docs/content/docs/tutorial-html.md

 ## `with` Construct

-The Python `with` construct allow us to automatically append to a given widget container but also for the Layouts it will automatically manage the flush of its content to the server.
+The Python `with` construct allow us to automatically append to a given widget container but also for the Layouts it will automatically flush its content to the server.
 While it is possible to mutate the `children` attribute of a widget we encourage you to use the `with` syntax instead.

 <div class="print-break"></div>